Europe to get its first EU-wide offshore oil and gas law

 British Conservative members of the European Parliament said they had headed off EU proposals that could have lowered standards in the North Sea.

-“Instead of leveling safety standards down, we will be encouraging the rest of Europe to match Britain’s high standards,” said British Conservative Vicky Ford. ($1 = 0.6535 British pounds)
+“Instead of levelling safety standards down, we will be encouraging the rest of Europe to match Britain’s high standards,” said British Conservative Vicky Ford.